jkk/formative/README.md

                         :numbers - when true, shows numbers instead of month names
       :time-select  - Time dropdown.
-Renders as multiple :select fields, parses as a UTC java.sql.Time.
+Renders as multiple :select fields, parses as a UTC java.sql.Time (or Date for ClojureScript).
                       Accepts Joda times as values.
                       Special keys:
                         :ampm - true to use am/pm (the default); false to use 24-hour format
                         :step - step between minutes/seconds; default 5
                         :seconds - whether to include a seconds field :datetime-select - Combined date/time dropdown.
-Parses as a UTC java.util.Date.
+Parses as a UTC java.util.Date (or Date for ClojureScript).
                       Accepts Joda date values.
+See :date-select
-See :date-select and :time-select for special keys, plus:
+                      and :time-select for special keys, plus:
                         :timezone - String of timezone with which to localize the display.
 The default is UTC.
+JVM only.
       :currency     - Text input for money.
 Parses as a :decimal datatype
       :file         - File upload input.
 Special keys:
                         :upload-handler - optional handler called when a file is